ietf-wg-jose/json-web-proof/draft-ietf-jose-json-proof-algorithms.md

 The BBS Signature Scheme [@!I-D.irtf-cfrg-bbs-signatures] is under active development within the CRFG.
 Prior to this effort work was done under the DIF [Applied Cryptography Working Group](https://identity.foundation/working-groups/crypto.html), an effort to clarify and bring best practices to early prototypes leveraged by multiple early stage decentralized identity projects.

-This algorithm supports both selective disclosure and unlinkability, enabling the holder to generate multiple presentations from one issued JWP without any verifier being able to correlate those presentations together.
+This algorithm supports both selective disclosure and unlinkability, enabling the holder to generate multiple presentations from one issued JWP without a verifier being able to correlate those presentations together based on the proof.

-### Algorithm
+### Algorithms

-The `BBS-DRAFT-3` "alg" parameter value corresponds to a ciphersuite identifier of `BBS_BLS12381G1_XMD:SHA-256_SSWU_RO_H2G_HM2S_` from [@!I-D.irtf-cfrg-bbs-signatures], used in a JWP issuance form, while `BBS-PROOF-DRAFT-3` corresponds to the same ciphersuite in presentation form.
+The `BBS-DRAFT-3` `alg` parameter value in the issuance protected header corresponds to a ciphersuite identifier of `BBS_BLS12381G1_XMD:SHA-256_SSWU_RO_H2G_HM2S_` from [@!I-D.irtf-cfrg-bbs-signatures].

+The `BBS-PROOF-DRAFT-3` `alg` parameter value in the presentation protected header corresponds to the same ciphersuite, but used in presentation form.

 ### Key Format